Hawaiian Holiday Travel Tips

 From Waikiki to Waimanalo, Oahu is home to some of the most famous beaches in the world, and awash in Hawaiian culture.

 For a twist on tradition, take a tour of the holiday lights at Honolulu Hale, catch a holiday hula show, or hang out on Waikiki Beach, where you just might catch a glimpse of Santa arriving by outrigger canoe.
 All of Kalakaua Avenue will be lit up in a merry extravaganza as well, so take a leisurely stroll or drive with the top down to soak in the warm trade winds.
-On December 12, cheer on the elite runners as they take to the streets of the capital city for the Honolulu Marathon.
+In December, cheer on the elite runners as they take to the streets of the capital city for the Honolulu Marathon.

 Whether by land, sea or air, the beauty of Maui is on full display this time of year.